X-Nico

 In December 1990, Peter Gash and Julie Gash took ownership of the company, starting with one Cessna 206 and a seaplane base at Runaway Bay, Queensland.

-The Shire of Sherwood is a former local government area of Queensland, Australia, located in south-western Brisbane in and around the suburb of Sherwood.
+The Shire of Waterford is a former local government area in the south-east of Queensland, Australia, centred on the town of Waterford.

 SS Yongala